 Decompensation is the primary cause for patient admission to the acute care setting among adult patients with heart failure.
-An analysis of 585 heart failure admissions published in the American Journal of Critical Care found that 59% of admissions are attributed directly to excessive sodium retention leading to volume overload.
 Patients suffering from an acute-decompensation event can develop worsening symptoms rapidly and a multiday hospital admission for a more aggressive diuretic treatment with IV furosemide is almost always required to manage the decompensation.
 IV furosemide is universally recommended in international guidelines, including the American College of Cardiology/American Heart Association's Guideline for the Management of Heart Failure, for the treatment of edema in patients with decompensated heart failure.